nisan250/workout-tracker-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

-This is an app for tracking training activity. using Angular with ng-bootstrap. simple CRUD Operations with the HttpClient.
+1. This is an app for tracking training activity.
+2.using Angular with ng-bootstrap.
+3.simple CRUD Operations with the HttpClient.

 # Run This Project
 to run this project: